-- 310 For the phenological markers estimated at the beginning and end of budburst (SOS and EOS) or autumn (SOF and EOF) (Table S2), and considering the period 2015-2017 for which the six phenological markers are available from the intensive sampling, it can be noted that SOS dates are close to observed date (DOY 97) for all methods (between DOY 94-101) except for CC.
-CC starts to increase earlier, at DOY 82, i.e. 15 days before SOS from OBS.
-Phenological field observations achieved for understory hornbeam trees over the period 2006-2016 (data not shown), show that, on average, the hornbeam budburst date - 315 (i.e. BB-OBS for hornbeam) is around DoY 96 [range 85-107].
-MBE between BB-OBS of hornbeam and SOS estimates is about -1 days (MAD ~ 5 days) for GPP, -5 days (MAD ~ 5 days) for NDVI, 8 days (MAD 8 days) for CC and between 6-8 days for LAI, fAPAR, NDVIbr and fRvis.
-For GCC and over 2012-2016, MBE is of 2 days.
-Significant correlations were also obtained between observed hornbeam budburst dates and SOS estimates derived from NDVI, LAI, NDVIbr, CC and fAPAR.
-R ranges between 0.73 and 0.49 and the best correlation is obtained with NDVI-based SOS estimates.
-Note also that there is - 320 a significant correlation between the observed budburst dates of oak and hornbeam ( $R^2 \sim 0.6$ ) but on average hornbeam trees break buds about 10 days earlier than oaks.
+For the phenological markers estimated at the beginning and end of budburst (SOS and EOS) or autumn (SOF and EOF) (Table S2), and considering the period 2015-2017 for which the six phenological markers are available from the intensive sampling, it may be noted that SOS dates are close to observed date (DOY 97) for all methods (between DOY 94-101) except for CC.
+CC starts to increase earlier, at DOY 82, i.e., 15 d before SOS from OBS.
+Phenological field observations achieved for understory hornbeam trees over the period 2006-2016 (data not shown) show that, on average, the hornbeam budburst date (i.e., BB-OBS for hornbeam) is around DOY 96 [range 85-107].
+MBE between the BB-OBS of hornbeam and SOS estimates is about $-1 d (MAD \sim 5 d)$ for GPP, $-5 d (MAD \sim 5 d)$ for NDVI, -8 d (MAD 8 d) for CC, and between 6-8 d for LAI, f APAR, NDVIbr and $f R{vis}$.
+For GCC and over 2012-2016, MBE is 2 d.
+Significant correlations were also obtained between observed hornbeam budburst dates and SOS estimates derived from NDVI, LAI, NDVIbr, CC and f APAR.
+R^2 ranges between 0.73 and 0.49, and the best correlation is obtained with NDVI-based SOS estimates.
+Note also that there is a significant correlation between the observed budburst dates of oak and hornbeam $(R^2 \sim 0.6)$, but on average hornbeam trees break buds about 10 d earlier than oaks.

-For the end of spring, EOS based on GCC are quite close to EOS determined from field phenological observations (3 days earlier for GCC).
-For the other methods, estimated EOS are later than observed EOS dates.
-MBE are 3 days for NDVI, 8 days for fAPAR, 10 days for CC, 14 days for NDVIbr, 20 days for LAI, 28 days for f $R{vis}$ and 41 days for GPP.
-During the senescence phase, SOF from NDVI and CC gives the best agreement with observed SOF date (3 days on average over 2015-

-2017), followed by fAPAR (6 days).
-Observed EOF is better predicted using f $R{vis}$ , CC, NDVI and GPP.
-MBE is about 3 days for f $R{vis}$ , 6 days for CC and NDVI and 9 days for GPP.
+For the end of spring, EOSs based on GCC are quite close to EOSs determined from field phenological observations (3 d earlier for GCC).
+For the other methods, estimated EOSs are later than observed EOS dates.
+MBEs are 3 d for NDVI, 8 d for f APAR, 10 d for CC, 14 d for NDVIbr, 20 d for LAI, 28 d for $f R{vis}$ and 41 d for GPP.
+During the senescence phase, SOF from NDVI and CC gives the best agreement with the observed SOF date (3 d on average over 2015-2017), followed by f APAR (6 d).
+The observed EOF is better predicted using $f R{vis}$, CC, NDVI and GPP.
+MBE is about 3 d for $f R{vis}$, 6 d for CC and NDVI, and 9 d for GPP.

-As an illustration of the above, Fig. 5 shows average phenological patterns of vegetation variables derived from 330 average parameters of modelled time-series through ADS function fitted to data over the period 2012-2017, common to all vegetation variables, for the spring (Fig. 5a) and the autumn (Fig. 5b) phenological stages, respectively.
-The correspondence between field observed dates and phenological metrics derived from indirect methods is also shown.
+As an illustration of the above, Fig. 5 shows average phenological patterns of vegetation variables derived from average parameters of modeled time series through an ADS function fitted to data over the period 2012-2017, common to all vegetation variables, for the spring (Fig. 5a) and the autumn (Fig. 5b) phenological stages.
+The correspondence between field-observed dates and phenological metrics derived from indirect methods is also shown.

 Figure 5 illustrates what is described above by showing average temporal patterns during budburst and senescence over the period 2012-2017, common to all eight methods and for which field phenological observations are available in both spring and autumn.
 Figure 5a shows the good correspondence between the observed dates and the estimates derived from CC and GCC using the mid-amplitude (50%) MOS threshold.
 For CC and GCC, MOS clearly marks the budburst date as characterized in the field using the observation protocol used in our study (50% of trees with at least 50% open buds per tree crown, BB-OBS).
-For the NDVI-based method, on average, the mean observed BB-OBS date coincides with the date when NDVI reaches 25% of its amplitude of variation between NDVI minimum in winter and NDVI maximum at the end of spring.
-For the other methods including fAPAR, NDVIbr, LAI, fRvis and GPP, estimated dates at mid-amplitude threshold are later than BB-OBS with a MAD ranging from 6 to 17 days.
-A threshold at 20% of the spring amplitude for GPP, fRvis, NDVIbr and at 10% for LAI and fAPAR provide estimates with a bias < 2 days.
-During the leaf senescence phase (Fig. 5b), NDVI at miamplitude and CC time-series, just at the start of its decline (~ 95% of its amplitude) provide estimates consistent with the observations.
-For the other methods, the thresholds shown in Figure 5b are only valid on average over the period 2012-2017
+For the NDVIbased method, on average, the mean observed BB-OBS date